 Not necessarily — although formatting has to be carefully considered.

-Format is extremely important.
+The format is extremely important.
 The employer name must appear before the date.

 Work experience — your current and previous jobs — should appear in this format: